scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Resistance.*** This creature has _Resistance_ 1 against fire, cold, force, and death damage.

+***Hexproof.*** This creature is immune to Hex 1 and below.

-***Innate Magic.*** This creature has a natural affinity for magic and does not require a codex.
-They can cast spells at will using 5/1/2 for their spellcasting rolls, but cannot upcast them.
+***Innate Magic.*** This creature does not require a codex to cast spells.
+They cast all spells at 4th level using 5/1/1 as their spellcasting roll, and cannot cast more than 12 times per long rest.
+They know the spells _Bleed, Sleep, Cloud of Teeth, Fear, Curse of Misfortune, Curse of Weakness, Inflict Wound, Laughing Skull_.

 **Actions**

-***Spellcaster.*** This creature knows the following spells: _Ghoulish Claws, Bleed, Sleep, Cloud of Teeth, Fear, Curse of Weakness, Inflict Wound, Laughing Skull_.
+***Ghoulish Claws.*** *Melee Attack:* 5 AP, 3/1/2/0/0</br>Deals 0/3 in poison damage.
+The creature is paralyzed until the end of its next turn on a critical.

 ***Death Stare.*** *Special, Maneuver:* 8 AP, Range 8, 3/2/2/0/0</br>Targeting a creature the Death Hag can see they make a Willpower save against this roll.
 On fail they become incapacitated and begin making death saving throws.
 They do not gain temporary wounds, instead removing their current wounds when failing a death save.
 If the creature drops to 0 health they die.
 If they are stabilized, either through healing or by a medicine check, they awake immediately with their remaining health.
 ___